 Furthermore, a workshop series on liver imaging focused on clinical application and complemented with interactive case discussions was organised in Amsterdam/NL in October 2007 for the first time and is held twice a year ever since.

 In 2012 a new workshop series on Hot Topics in Abdominal Imaging was introduced.
 The first workshop was a Pancreas Workshop that took place in Verona/IT in March 2012.
 Due to the success it was decided to repeat the Pancreas Workshop annually and to organise also multidisciplinary pancreatic courses in collaboration with the European Pancreatic Club (EPC).

 As part of the Hot Topics in Abdominal imaging series, a MRI of the Abdomen Workshop was organised in Muscat/OM in February 2015.

 In 2013 ESGAR successfully applied for the UEG training support of a new workshop.
 This bowel imaging workshop took place in October 2013 in Amsterdam/NL in cooperation with the European Society of Coloproctology (ESCP).
-This workshop was repeated in 2014 and 2015 and will take place again in Lisbon/PT and a third workshop on GI tract tumour took place in Belgrade/RS in December 2015.
+This workshop was repeated in 2014 and 2015 and will take place again in Lisbon/PT in 2018.